-This chapter provides an overview of the upgrade process tasks and requirements when upgrading from Oracle Enterprise Repository 10g Release 3 (10.3) and ALER 3.x versions.
+This chapter provides an overview of the upgrade process tasks and requirements when upgrading from Oracle Enterprise Repository 10g Release 3 (10.3) and other 11g versions.
 Use the following links for additional instructions specific to your application server.

 This chapter contains the following sections: